 And not many dies are available yet on the market.

 Hexagons are, though.
 So it is still worth it even for the hexies if you make lots of them.
-Check out Accuquilt Go! die cutter set if you are looking for one.
+Check out these Accuquilt hexagons dies if you are looking for one.

 You can stack papers or fabrics and get perfect shapes once you rolled them under the die cutter machine.